Our new hospital offers beautiful boarding facilities for dogs and cats. We’re happy to give you a tour! Call us at (919) 471-0308.

 Eno: Your Pet’s Home Away From Home

-We love your fur baby almost as much as you do!
 We’re pet parents who board our pets here, too.
 We promise to care for all Eno pets as if they were our own.
+We will love your fur baby almost as much as you do!
 We can even text you pictures of your pet during the boarding stay so you can see for yourself all is well.

 Our highly trained kennel assistants practice the highest standards of care and cleanliness for all boarding pets.